J4SSGG/MkvM/README.md

       - UpdateListOfFilesProcessed=True               # Whether to save in the DB the list of files processed or not.
       - IgnoreListOfFilesProcessed=False              # Be careful with this, it will ignore the list of files processed and will process all files in the WorkingDirectory, generating a lot of files if ReplaceOriginal is False and/or IncludeSubFolders is True
       - TimeInMinutesBetweenExecutions=60             # This is the time in minutes between executions of the app
+      - ExtractTrackNamesOnly=False                   # Only extract track names of all files.
+This is useful to generate the replacements file.
+File is saved in /app/config/track_names.txt (if exists, it will be overwritten)
 ```